Strong Atletico start has Suarez dreaming of title

 "Things haven't gone well for Barca but we know they'll be fighting until the end.
 If we keep believing in ourselves and keep up this exciting start, why can't we dream of winning it?"

-Suarez has helped lead Atletico's early charge with five goals since switching from Barca on a free transfer in September.

-His Portuguese strike partner Joao Felix has also scored five times, hitting form after a difficult first season in Spain.
+Suarez has helped lead Atletico's early charge with five goals since switching from Barca on a free transfer in September, with his young strike partner Joao Felix also netting five times.

 Suarez said the key to ensuring the 20-year-old continues to shine was to not hand him too much responsibility for the team's fortunes.